yazdipour/jtb-task/README.md

 ## Troubleshooting

 **Different checksums?** Make sure you're using the same commit hash and the same cached release notes file exists.

-**Can't download release notes?** That's okay - the script creates an empty placeholder so the build continues.

 **Docker not found in TeamCity?** The agent needs Docker access.
 Check that `/var/run/docker.sock` is mounted in `docker-compose.yml`.